suslovDev/simple-modal/README.md

 - Smooth appearance and disappearance
 - When it disappears, it is removed from the DOM

+How to use:

+1. Pass the component or markup as prop "Component" in Modal component
+2. In the description of the passed component, destructure the "onClose" prop
+3. See examples for full understanding

 ## Available Scripts

 In the project directory, you can run: